Uniswap/CompactX/development-doc.md

   - Implement session management with **smallocator**.
   - Request a server signature for the compact message.
   - Implement the user signature flow (using EIP-712 via **viem/wagmi**).
-  - Combine signatures and broadcast the final payload.
+  - Combine signatures and broadcast the final payload using the **Broadcast Service**.
 - **Success Criteria:**
   - Session persists as expected.
   - Signatures are combined correctly.